-Intermediate housing is the main type of affordable housing.
+Apart from social rented housing provided by the Council and housing associations, the main other type of affordable housing is intermediate housing.
 This includes intermediate rent and shared ownership properties.

 What is intermediate rent?